LynXzp/userscript_youtube_hide_recommeded_spam/README.md

-# This is userscript for hiding "recommended for you" videos
+# This is userscript for hiding annoying youtube recomendation
-Ussualy this suggested videos very annoing and shown in the list of right side from watching video.
+Ussualy half of suggested videos very annoing.
+Some of the recomendation basing on your watched video, but with accent on paid videos.
+Other is new virus video in "Yellow sensation" style.
+Hide it all and watch only releated to current video recommendations.
 ![Alt text](/snapshot.png?raw=true "Optional Title")

 Install link: https://github.com/LynXzp/userscript_youtube_hide_recommeded_spam/raw/master/youtube_hide_recommeded_spam.user.js